Luxury Train Journeys in Africa

 Saadani on the Tanzania coast is unique.
 Not just in that it is the only coastal game reserve, but in the sense that staying here is as much about visiting a community as a wildlife sanctuary.
 Though the Saadani game reserve was created in the 1960s, the local Saadani village dates back to the 9th century.
 Once an important trading hub, its 800 or so inhabitants and their families are now mostly fishermen.
 Unusually, the community is not separated from the reserve.
 Which seems to bring advantage to both.

 The tiny number of lodges here all draw their staff locally and are all very much involved with local community projects.
 Locals make use of the beaches to fish.
 And guests spend a fair amount of time in the village as well as on game drives or chilling on the beach.
-Lodges to consider here are Saadani Safari Lodge & Simply Saadani Camp.
+Stay at Saadani Safari Lodge for a rare blend of wilderness and coast.

 Bagamoyo, Tanzania Coast